ThatGuyChandan/phoneStore/README.md

 - Toggle dark/light mode from the navbar.
 - The payment section is a demo—no real payment is processed.

-## Screenshots

-> _Add screenshots here after running the app!_

 ---

 ## Customization & Extending
 - Easily connect to a backend or add AI features (recommendations, chatbots, etc.)
-- Swap out images and branding for your own store

----

-**Made with ❤️ for modern web portfolios and demos.**